top of page

 Duration: 6 weeks

-Skills: Competitive Analysis, ideation, user stories, and flows, creating personas, survey design, conducting user interviews and observations, sketching, wireframing, prototyping, user testing & analysis
+Skills: Competitive analysis, ideation, user stories and flows, persona creation, survey design, user interviews and observations, sketching, wireframing, prototyping, user testing, and analysis.

 Challenges